 How does ground effect impact me?

-Because the impact of ground effect increases the closer your wings are to the ground, low-wing aircraft like a Piper Warrior experience more ground effect than a high-wing Cessna 172.
+Because the impact of ground effect increases the closer your wings are to the ground, low-wing aircraft like a Piper Warrior experience more ground effects than a high-wing Cessna 172.

 How can I use ground effect to my advantage?